Model#

 <model_name>.err

-The files are created in the working directory of the Model
+The files are created in the working directory of the Model, and the filenames directly match the

-name.
+Model name.
 The <model_name>.out file logs standard outputs and the

 <model_name>.err logs errors for debugging.